Share classes of Vanguard mutual funds

-Understand the similarities and differences among our 4 share classes—and how each helps you keep your costs under control.
+Understand the similarities and differences among our 3 mutual fund share classes, including how each helps you keep your costs under control.

 What are share classes?